-After you select your venue and the date for your wedding, I suggest hiring a professional wedding planner.
+After you select your venue and the date for your wedding, I suggest hiring a professional wedding planner (see why to hire a wedding planner).
 This will make your experience much easier and significantly more enjoyable.
 They will assist you in selecting your florist, your entertainment, and your photography team, as well as help you decide on the many details that come along with coordinating a celebration.
 Vendors are usually booked one year prior to the event.
 To avoid missing out on contracting the people you have your heart set on, make hiring your preferred professionals a top priority.

 If you want a high attendance rate at your wedding, visit a stationer or go online to select a custom save-the-date card that reflects your personality and style.
 The cards should be mailed seven months prior to your wedding.
 Conversely, if you are worried that your guest list is too large, you might want to instead spread the word with a phone call or email and send your actual invitations out 11 weeks prior to the wedding date.